Advisory and Program Committees

 - Sonographer Policy and Advisory Committee

 The Education Advisory Committee (EAC) provides educational advice and support to the ASA in line with the ASA’s strategic intent by collaborating with the ASA office to formulate a list of speakers and topics for future travelling workshops, webinars and other CPD events.

-The EAC provides oversight, leadership and assistance to the AIC convening committee, SIG program committee and branches (in consultation with the ASA office) to develop balanced, relevant and quality scientific programs.
+The EAC provides oversight, leadership and assistance to the AIC program committee, SIG program committee and branches (in consultation with the ASA office) to develop balanced, relevant and quality scientific programs.
 It collaborates with the ASA office to evaluate educational events and make recommendations for future changes.

 It also supports the exploration of future revenue streams from education activities.